 Which pork joint you choose for roasting depends on personal taste.
 Pork leg and loin joints are excellent roasting joints with lean meat and good crackling, and a rack of pork is an impressive looking roast.
 If you prefer something richer, then shoulder joints and pork belly are ideal.
 They have a higher fat content that renders down during cooking to give lovely tender meat.
 If you want a quick and easy roast, a piece of pork fillet will roast in 30-40 minutes.
 It’s lean and delicious when wrapped in a few slices of parma ham before roasting.

-2) Choose your joint
+2) Choose your size

 If possible, buy a slightly larger joint than you need, as large joints tend to shrink less in the oven, and you can always use the leftovers another time.
 If you want a good layer of crackling, choose a nice even shaped joint with a good layer of fat beneath the rind.
 The rind should be scored at finger width intervals.
 For boneless meat, allow 225g meat per person, so if you’re looking for a boneless loin, leg or shoulder joint to serve 6 people, choose one around 1.5 – 2kg.